 Are you in a self-created prison?
 Are you limiting your success?
 Jen interviews Brian Fowlie who learned meditation to free his mind while in prison.
 Now he helps people break through the walls of limitation and develop personal empowerment.

-Brian talks about how the prison system helped him see and break through his limitations.
-You’ll also learn the business mindset benefits of meditation.This Third Paddle Podcast episode helped me break free from self-inflicted limitations.
+Brian talks about how the prison system helped him see and breakthrough his limitations.
+You’ll also learn the business mindset benefits of meditation.This podcast episode helped me break free from self-inflicted limitations.
 It can help you too! #podernfamily #meditation #freedom Click To Tweet

 Things We Mention